 A pre-disciplinary meeting may be used when the Administrative Services Director has been made aware of a situation, action or behavior of an employee that could result in disciplinary action against an employee.
 The immediate supervisor shall notify the Administrative Services Director as soon as possible when they become aware of a situation that may result in disciplinary action against an employee.
 The Administrative Services Director shall request, in writing, and within five (5) days of the alleged situation, that a pre-disciplinary meeting be scheduled with the immediate supervisor and employee.
 Within the request, the Administrative Service Director shall schedule the date, time, and location of the meeting and state the nature of the allegation(s).
 The employee may bring a personal representative to the meeting.
 The Administrative Services Director will act as the mediator of the meeting.
-If the situation is not resolved, the supervisor will continue with the steps listed in the next section (Progressive Discipline).
+If the situation is not resolved, the supervisor will continue with the steps listed in the next section (Progressive

+Page 35 Branch-Hillsdale-St. Joseph Community Health Agency - Personnel Policy - Approved by the BOH on August 24, 2023 Discipline).
 In the event the Administrative Services Director is also the Supervisor; the Health Officer will appoint another director as mediator.